 How long do I have to appeal?

-You must file an appeal:
+For SNAP, you have 90 calendar days to file an appeal from the date of a decision.
+For all other programs, you must file an appeal:

 - Within 30 calendar days of the date of a decision or - Before the date a decision goes into effect